 Route: Tokyo to Kyoto, Japan

 If you’re traveling from Tokyo to Kyoto on the Tokaido Shinkansen bullet train, be sure to pay attention as you pass through Shizuoka Prefecture.
 When you’re heading south, you’ll see Mount Fuji on the right side of the train and a pink sea of shibazakura, or moss phlox, blossoming to the left.
-If you’d rather enjoy the flowers at a slower pace, the annual Fuji Shibazakura Festival takes place this year from April 13 to May 26, with peak bloom typically falling in the first few weeks of May.
+If you’d rather enjoy the flowers at a slower pace, the annual Fuji Shibazakura Festival typically takes place between April and May, with peak bloom typically falling in the first few weeks of May.

 Route: Interlaken, Grindelwald, or Wengen to Jungfraujoch, Switzerland

 To reach the Jungfraujoch—the highest-altitude train station in Europe at just over 11,000 feet—you’ll start your journey on a modern cogwheel train in either Interlaken, Grindelwalk, or Wengen.
 Once you reach Kleine Scheidegg, you’ll transfer to the Jungfrau Railway, which will take you through nearly 4.5 miles of tunnel before emerging to spectacular views of the Aletsch Glacier, a UNESCO World Heritage site.
 The Jungfrau Railway is open year round, but visit in the spring before the summer crowds arrive.

 Route: Williams, Arizona, to Grand Canyon National Park